BINAYKUMAR943/GiveIndiaOppurtunityAssignment1-/README.md

-# GiveIndiaOppurtunityAssignment1-
+# GiveIndiaOppurtunityAssignment
-Just download the folder and run it in your System.
-All required jars are already added in the folder.
-My chromer version is 76 so my chrome drive is synchronous to it.
-You might have to change your chrome driver according to your chrome version.
+Just download the folder and run it in your system .
+All jars and chrome driver are available in this folder.
+My chrome version is Chrome 76 and driver is according to it, so you might need to change driver according to your chrome version.